iffhnsuha/github-chapter-2-sandbox/README.md

-This is a copy of repoaitory from codedex to learn about Github
+This is a copy of repository from codedex to learn about Github